CoderDojoTC/robots/docs/scratch/lessons/beginner/controlling_led/index.rst

 Light up a single color
 =======================

-The finch has a Light Emitting Diode (LED) in its nose (see :ref:`finch-actuators-description` for more information).
+The Finch has a Light Emitting Diode (LED) in its nose (see :ref:`finch-actuators-description` for more information).
 In this lesson, we will learn how to light up the Finch LED in any color we like!